 A meal like this is often just what we need after a long day at work: not too involved, but still tasty enough to feel like a special meal.
 Hope you enjoy!

 - 4 small dill pickles (2 tablespoons chopped)

 - Swiss cheese, shredded

-- To make the Russian dressing, finely dice enough for 2 tablespoons each of a shallot and dill pickles.
+- Make the Russian dressing: Finely dice 2 tablespoons shallot and 2 tablespoons dill pickles.
 In a small bowl, combine the chopped shallot and pickles with ¼ cup mayonnaise, 2 tablespoons ketchup, and a dash of hot sauce.
 Stir to combine.